In Your Community » King » Construction Projects »

 - In January 2014 PSE began a robust public engagement process to select a route to construct approximately 18 miles of electric transmission lines from Redmond to Renton.

-- PSE is convening a Community Advisory Group (CAG) to consider community values when evaluating route options.
-CAG meetings are open to the public and we encourage you to attend and observe.
+- PSE is convening a Community Advisory Group to consider community values when evaluating route options.
+Community Advisory Group meetings are open to the public and we encourage you to attend and observe.

 - Construction is expected to begin in 2017.